 CAPS can help in two ways: offer help to you in approaching the student, and (2) offer services to the student.
 As part of the University's mission to address the needs of the whole person, we are here to help students solve developmental or personal problems in order to get all they can from their college experience.

-CAPS offers free and confidential psychotherapy for students as well as assessment and referral for alumni.
+CAPS offers up to ten sessions per academic year of confidential psychotherapy for students as well as assessment and referral for alumni.
 Depending on demand, we also may offer groups on relationships, stress reduction, eating and weight concerns, chemical dependency, and support for various other issues.
 We also provide workshops and presentations for the campus community.

-You can ask the student to call us or come in for an appointment during our regular office hours (Monday-Friday, 8:30am-5:00pm).
-We are open some evening hours, too, but only by appointment.
+You can ask the student to call us, come in or go online to make an appointment during our regular office hours (Monday-Friday, 8:30am-5:00pm).
 We are located in the Cowell Building.
 You can call us while the student is in your office to be sure that the student makes an appointment.
-Our phone number is 408-554-4172.
+Our phone number is 408-554-4501.

-If you feel the situation is a crisis, you can walk the student over to the Cowell Building where we will attempt to see the student immediately.
+If you feel the situation is a crisis, you can walk the student over to the Cowell Center to be seen by a crisis counselor.

 Approaching a Distressed Student